-As part of our examination of councils' performance assessments covering the 2020-21 financial year, we noted a reduced reference to comparative performance information although we recognise that the pandemic led to the suspension of some national data collection.
-The ability to compare data and performance with other organisations will continue to be an important element of arrangements to secure value for money and will be a challenge for councils to consider particularly as they continue to implement the requirements relating to self-assessment set out in the Local Government and Elections Act (Wales) 2021.
+As part our examination of councils' performance assessments covering the 2020-21 financial year, we noted a reduced reference to comparative performance information.
+We recognise that the pandemic led to the suspension of some national data collection.
+The ability to compare data and performance with other organisations will continue to be an important element of arrangements to secure value for money, and will be a challenge for councils to consider, particularly as they continue to implement the requirements relating to self-assessment set out in the Local Government and Elections (Wales) Act 2021.